MEET OUR FOUNDERS

 Louise is from Ireland and a graduate of Trinity College Dublin.
 She has experience treating children with a wide range of conditions ranging from Autism Spectrum Disorder, Sensory Processing Disorder, Attention Deficit Disorders, Dyspraxia and learning difficulties.
-In addition, she is also skilled in the management of clients with neurological and orthopaedic conditions.
-She is a registered professional with the Allied Health Professional Council in Singapore as well as a member of The Association of Occupational Therapists Ireland.
+She is a registered professional with the Allied Health Professional Council in Singapore as well as CORU in Ireland.

 Outside her work, Louise strongly believes in giving back to the community.
-She has served as a volunteer in many organisations in Ireland.
-This includes 'CASA' a social group for children with a variety of special needs, and also helping establish and run a playgroup for children with Autism Spectrum Disorder in a local community.
+She has served as a volunteer in many organisations in Ireland and Singapore.
+Her recent commitment is attending a yearly weekend camp for children with lifelong medical conditions through Club Rainbow.
+She has also been leading a team of therapists in Singapore through an international research project.

 Louise is very passionate about working with children and her bubbly personality and love for children enables her to connect with them easily.
-She works well with both younger and older children.
-Louise enjoys kickboxing, engaging in outdoor activities such as cycling in East Coast Park and café-hopping around Singapore looking for the best dessert.
-Travel is her huge passion and Louise has a special love for Malaysia.
+She works well with both younger and older children, hoping that each session is as fun as possible for the child.
+Louise enjoys all types of fitness activity especially kickboxing and running as well as reading all her book club recommendations.

-This effervescent clinician constantly updates herself profesionally and is trained in Handwriting without Tears, DIR Floortime and Elementary Play Therapy, among others.
+This effervescent clinician constantly updates herself professionally and is trained in Handwriting without Tears, DIR Floortime and Elementary Play Therapy, among others.

 In addition to working with children, Felicia also has experience working with the elderly population and relates well to 'aunties and uncles'.
 During her free time, she enjoys a game of squash, café- hopping and travelling.